 -

 Explicit request – When your prompt outright tells Opal to use a canvas by including phrases like in a canvas, using canvas, or as a canvas.
-This is useful if your request is ambiguous or if you specifically want the collaborative editing environment.
+Use explicit requests when your prompt is ambiguous or when you want the collaborative editing environment.

 -